top of page

 Plan vs Actual view

-Contractor Performance Dashboard, Plan vs Actual view
+NEC Planning Solutions Contractor Performance Dashboard, Planned vs Actual view

 A single view of progress, obstacles and safety